lsylnnu/BiG-FSLF/README.md

 If you encounter any bugs while using this code, please do not hesitate to contact us.

+First, you need to run the script MSI157_matpickle.py to generate preprocessed source domain data.
-(If you want to use your own dataset, please note that the label information of changed class and unchanged class in the ground-truth data of the source domain and target domain should be consistent.)
+Furthermore, if you want to use your own dataset, please note that the label information of changed class and unchanged class in the ground-truth data of the source domain and target domain should be consistent.

 You can also download the VHRI and HSI datasets used in our experiment from the link: https://pan.baidu.com/s/1k5C35y_1d0Pf3fDg17fOFA